ccrd1711/space_shack/README.md

 All content in the website itself is fictional.

 ## Media
 As stated near the top of this ReadMe file, all the media in this project was generated with ChatGPT with prompts given by me, the autor of the site.
+Late in the project I also realised I didn't have a home button in the top left which I like to have as an option, ChatGPT also designed that for me.

 ## Acknowledgements